 Chicken Salad with Mustard, Hearts of Palm, and Olives

 Use leftover grilled or rotisserie chicken to make this easy and delicious Chicken Salad with Mustard, Hearts of Palm, and Olives.
 And this tasty chicken salad is low-carb, gluten-free, and South Beach Diet Phase One, and with the right mustard it can be Whole 30 or Paleo.
+Use Salad Recipes to find more like this one.

 When it’s summer, grilled chicken breasts are always on the menu at my house.
 And if I’m going to take the time to prep the chicken, marinate it, and then grill it, I’m probably going to make extra grilled chicken for leftovers.
 I already have 20 Summers Salads to Make with Leftover Chicken, but that doesn’t stop my brain from coming up with more ideas.